 Emetophobia is a fear of nausea and vomiting or seeing others vomit, including animals.
-Most of the clients I have helped to overcome emetophobia were very fearful of their children being sick rather than a fear for themselves, although this can of course be the case.
+Many of the clients I have helped to overcome emetophobia were very fearful of their children being sick rather than a fear for themselves, although this can of course be the case.
 More often than not clients seeking help for emetophobia are experiencing a high level of general anxiety and panic.
 OCD behaviour and a depressed mood are also common place with this phobia.

 A person with a fear of food (cibophobia) often has a very restricted diet.
 Of the clients that I have seen with this issue the most common foods avoided before starting hypnotherapy were fruit and vegetables and in some cases diets were limited to little more than chips and jam sandwiches.

 Needle phobia is one of the phobias that I have helped clients with the most.
 This is partly because it’s a common fear and also because I worked for several years at the University Hospital of Wales helping patients (receiving treatment for cancer) with anxiety related issues.
 This included anxieties surrounding blood tests, injections and the intravenous cannulation procedure.

 Rumination syndrome is a condition that involves repetitive, unintentional regurgitation of undigested or partially digested food.
-Clients that I have helped with this condition were all in their early teens but people of any age can be affected.
+Some clients that I have helped with this condition were bringing food back up after every meal before starting hypnotherapy.
+People of any age can be affected.